What are SKUs?

 5. Powerful search and filtering capabilities

 When you’re looking for a product, the last thing you want is to waste time scrolling through a list of results that’s miles long.
 Imagine you’re the inventory manager for a major retailer.
 You’re responsible for tracking every product in the store, from clothes to electronics to home goods.
-It’s a lot of responsibility, and it would be impossible to do without a powerful search capability.
+It’s a lot of responsibility and would be impossible without a powerful search capability.

 With a powerful search capability, you can quickly find the SKU you need, whether you’re looking for a specific item or just scanning through to get an idea of what’s available.
 It’s an essential tool for managing your SKUs.